Xant3s/viavr-editor/README.md

 See [Developer_Documentation.pdf](Developer_Documentation.pdf)

-## Prerequesites for Development
+## Prerequisites for Development

 - Make sure to clone recursively, i.e. including all submodules.
 Do not just download the zip file
-- See prerequesites above
+- See prerequisites above

 ## Required Ports